Learn about dementia and how Canada is helping those who live with the disease.

 - by keeping your brain active

 We also want to help Canadians with dementia overcome the difficulties of living with the disease.
-Spreading awareness about the disease through Dementia Friends Canada can help improve how they are treated.
+Spreading awareness about the disease through Dementia Friends Canada can help improve how they are treated by others.

 What is Dementia Friends Canada?

-Dementia Friends Canada is a program funded by the federal government and run by the Alzheimer Society of Canada.
+Dementia Friends Canada is a program funded by the federal government and run with the Alzheimer Society of Canada.
 It is based on similar programs in Japan and the United Kingdom.

 This program will help Canadians understand: